fcampelo/MOEADr/cran-comments.md

 ## Changes and notes
+* updating just after initial submission (sorry for that) to correct solaris-specific ERROR due to numeric types, as pointed by Uwe Ligges and Kurt Hornik.
-* solved (hopefully) a Solaris-specific ERROR due to numeric types.
+* solved (hopefully) said Solaris-specific ERROR.
-* removed unnecessary dependency from Imports
+* removed unnecessary dependency from Imports (was generating NOTEs)

 ## Test environments
 * local OS X install, R 3.3.1